 The look and feel of Apple Books

-As previewed on stage at WWDC 2018, Apple Books has an entirely new design for managing, purchasing, and searching for your books.
+Apple Books has an entirely new design for managing, purchasing, and searching for your books.
 Most notable is the banishment of the translucent shelf — and, in fact, all shelf-based metaphor.

 Instead, the app takes its cue from the App Store's bright-colors-on-solid-backgrounds design, offering a pure white background to hold your book covers in large, laterally-scrolling columns.
 And, like the book-reading experience itself, you'll even get an automatic "dark mode" when you move into lower light conditions; the white background dims to black, switching the headings and text to whites and grays.

 The lateral columns give the appearance of shelves without ever calling them directly into play, instead relying on more-defined book shapes underneath an array of high-quality book covers.
 One of my big sadnesses with ebooks was always their lack of cover display; in Apple Books, the covers are allowed to shine and take center stage.

 They're big and beautiful in your Reading Now tab, which features your current book and books you'd like to read, along with some customized For You suggestions (yes, like Music and the App Store, you'll soon be getting customized suggestions for your ebook and audiobook consumption).
 They're even bigger inside the Book Store and its individual store pages — and especially so on the iPad Pro.

 But perhaps the most notable change to Apple Books is its font: All headings and small headings in the app use a new serif-based font called "SF Serif" alongside the existing sans-serif San Francisco text for the main body.